ucldc/ucldc-docs/docs/registry/stats.md

 ###4.
 Create "custom dimensions" for collections and institutions
 This last step is very important for allowing you to filter your Calisphere BETA stats by collection and institution.

 You will need to create something called "custom dimensions" in your property.
-Google Analytics has laid this out very nicely in [https://support.google.com/analytics/answer/2709829?vid=1-635766362504332403-2648225428](this help documentation).
+Google Analytics has laid this out very nicely in [this help documentation](https://support.google.com/analytics/answer/2709829?vid=1-635766362504332403-2648225428).
 Follow the eight steps under "Set up custom dimensions," first for collections.
 When you get to Step 5, name the dimension "collections."
 Then, if you have applied this tracker ID to multiple institutions, go through the steps one more time.
 This time, name your dimension "institutions." **Please note that it is important that you create your dimensions in this order: dimension 1 should be collections, and dimension 2 should be institutions.
 This matches the code we have engineered on our side and will ensure your data comes through.**

 ##How to view your stats
 Now comes the exciting part: getting your data!

 ###Filter by collection/institution
 To filter by collection and/or institution, you'll be making use of something called "custom dimensions."
-Dimensions are really just "things you can filter on," and these happen to be custom because you created them back in setup step #4. [https://support.google.com/analytics/answer/1033861?vid=1-635768343290685965-123999013](Read more about dimensions here.)
-You can make use of your custom dimensions anytime you're given the option in your report, but a particularly handy one is in the "site content" view:
+Dimensions are really just "things you can filter on," and these happen to be custom because you created them back in setup step #4.
+[Read more about dimensions here.](https://support.google.com/analytics/answer/1033861?vid=1-635768343290685965-123999013) You can make use of your custom dimensions anytime you're given the option in your report, but a particularly handy one is in the "site content" view:

 - Using the left-side navigation, click on Behavior to expand your report options
 - Click on Site Content